anshumanbh/spicesandmix/_posts/2018-01-31-chilli-chicken.md

 Growing up in India, I always believed that the Chinese food we ate and loved so much is, in fact, authentic Chinese cuisine.
 Much to my disappointment, when I went to an authentic Chinese restaurant after moving to the US for the first time, I was utterly shocked.
 The real authentic Chinese food tasted no way near to what I was used to eating in the form of Indo Chinese cuisines such as Chilli Chicken or Manchurian.
 Now, after being in the states for quite some time now, I have these occasional cravings for Chilli Chicken and it is extremely difficult to find a place that serves authentic Chilli Chicken, the taste I know of.

 I prefer to use chicken thighs for the fact that they are more tender even after frying and cooking with the sauces.
 This is a spicy recipe but spice level can be altered according to personal taste.

+ Note:
+1. Using chicken stock instead of water in gravy gives a very nice flavor.
+2. The ratio of different sauces can be modified according to taste.
+3. If you want dry chilli chicken, skip adding chicken stock and cook chicken with the sauce for 4-5 minutes.